-The type of automated trading you will be able to carry out with an Online broker differs hugely from the algorithmic trading which financial institutions and hedge funds are using.
+The type of automated trading you will be able to carry out with an Online broker differs hugely from the type of algorithmic trading which financial institutions and hedge funds are using.
 You might have options in your account whereby you can specify a set of variables, like if price breaks through the 100-day MVWAP on a 1 day chart, and then breaks a predetermined support level, your account should take up a position on the next day where price snaps back 1.00%.
 For a novice to the world of computerized trading, this may seem like fairly advanced capabilities and give you more than enough options to be able to formulate a winning strategy.
 And of course, that may well be the case.

 The difference, and what automated traders are up against, are large hedge funds and financial organizations (like ours at Sberbank) with trading algorithms created by the smartest quantitative analysts around.
 They are not bound by a specific set of binary selectors in their brokerage account, and are free to write an algorithm in the same way an artist would paint a landscape, with complete freedom and the ability to express their trading ideas in a way which is unhinged.
 The algorithms they produce can feature event handlers which activate when a news article is published Online that features predetermined keywords, allowing them to take up lightening quick positions in the markets that retail traders simply don’t stand a chance of competing against.
 Seriously, I’m not trying to put you off, just explaining that if you could see how advanced our trading algorithms at work are you would pretty soon realize that’s it pointless to try and compete against it.
 And that’s even before we talk about our fiber optic budget.

 The majority of computerized trading taking place in the markets is specifically designed to trade the spikes in the market, which take place when significant economic new events are reported, or country data sets are released; they are generally very short-term positions which take profits from the market extremely quickly.